 ADMINISTRATION POLICIES

 Section 11.1.
 Affairs and Operations.
-Notwithstanding any other provision of these Bylaws to the contrary, the affairs and operations for the Corporation shall be conducted in strict compliance with the regulations and policies of The University of Florida Board of Trustees and of the Florida Board of Governors concerning Faculty Practice Plans, including those contained in Board of Trustees Internal Operating Memorandum 07-21 in effect upon the adoption of these Bylaws.
+Notwithstanding any other provision of these Bylaws to the contrary, the affairs and operations for the Corporation shall be conducted in strict compliance with the regulations and policies of The University of Florida Board of Trustees and of the Florida Board of Governors concerning Faculty Practice Plans, including those contained in Board of Trustees Internal Operating Memorandum 07-21, and including UFBOT Governance Enhancement Standards adopted on March 17, 2017, and any amendments to any of the foregoing.

 Section 11.2.
 Financial Audits and Reports.
 All financial records of the Corporation shall be available to the appropriate personnel of the University of Florida from time to time, designated by the Dean of the College.
 Copies of each audited financial statement and management letter shall be sent not later than the end of the third month after the close of the Corporation's fiscal year to the President of the University of Florida or his or her designee and the Dean of the College for their review.